averymc-dev/averymc-dev/README.md

 <h1 align="center">Hi there, I'm <a href='https://www.averymclaughlin.com' target="_blank">Avery</a> 👋🏽 a full stack web developer</h1>

-<p align='center'>Software engineer with front and back-end development experience, QA testing, and network
+<p align='center'>Software engineer with front and back-end development experience, and network
 infrastructure.
 I seek to use tech as a tool to enable positive change for others.

 <p align='center'>